 The new Club took its name from the 222 metres high Kinnoull Hill just a few minutes away from the City Centre.
 It is a hillside Woodland Park with several Sites of Special Scientific Interest (SSSIs).
 You can walk for miles without seeing another person and the view from the top is outstanding.

-Perth has, for many years, been known as "The Fair City" although, technically, it no longer has city status in Scotland.
-It is hoped that this might change in 2010 when Perth celebrates the 800th anniversary of its Charter as a Royal Burgh, granted by King William the Lion in 1210.
+Perth has, for many years, been known as "The Fair City" and received back city status in Scotland in 2010 as part of the 800th anniversary of its Charter as a Royal Burgh, granted by King William the Lion in 1210.
 The centre retains the structure of a Mediaeval Town with three main streets connected by vennels with names indicating their ancient usage like Fleshers Vennel (Butchers) and Meal Vennel (Millers).
 There are many fine old buildings including St. John’s Kirk and King James VI Hospital, now converted to flats with all “mod cons”.